marianamannes/terraform-aws-glue/README.md

-# ETL with AWS Glue, S3, Aurora and Terraform
+# ETL with AWS Glue, S3, Athena and Terraform

-This project applies IaC with Terraform to manage the infrastructure for an ETL pipeline, processing CSV data using AWS Glue and transferring it from S3 to Aurora MySQL.
+This project applies IaC with Terraform to manage the infrastructure for an ETL pipeline, processing CSV data using AWS Glue and enabling data consumption directly from S3 using Amazon Athena.

 ---